hermangroup/docs/votingnodes/setup.rst

 - 100 HTA.
 - A little extra HTA for registration transactions: 1-5 HTA
 - Historia Core Wallet v0.17.0.2 or later to store your Historia.
+You can get this here https://github.com/HistoriaOffical/historia/releases/
 - A computer running Windows, MacOS, or Linux.

 In this guide, we will assume you will be working from a Windows computer.
 However, alternative steps for using MacOS or Linux will be indicated where necessary.